jekyll/jekyll/site/_docs/installation.md

 Getting Jekyll installed and ready-to-go should only take a few minutes.
-If it ever becomes a pain, please [file an issue]({{ site.repository }}/issues/new) (or submit a pull request) describing the issue you encountered and how we might make the process easier
+If it ever becomes a pain, please [file an issue]({{ site.repository }}/issues/new) (or submit a pull request) describing the issue you encountered and how we might make the process easier.

 ### Requirements